Designed to

 Icon representing Targeted InterventionsIcon representing Behavioral ChangeIcon representing Capacity Building

-• You'll experience fewer reworks and reversals
+• Fewer reworks and reversals

-• Your handoffs will be clearer, across functions
+• Clearer handoffs across functions

-• You will earn so much more trust in the plan
+• More trust in the plan

 Icon representing Targeted Interventions